Symphony No. 2 (Strauss): History

 The symphony was premiered by Theodore Thomas conducting the New York Philharmonic on 13 December 1884.
 The European premiere, with Strauss himself conducting, took place in October 1885 (on the same night he was the soloist in Mozart's Piano Concerto No. 24, K. 491, with his own cadenza).
-In 1887 he played it again with the Leipzig Gewandhaus Orchestra.
+In 1887, he played it again with the Leipzig Gewandhaus Orchestra.
 The work has been performed only once at the BBC Proms, in the 1905 season on 1 September at the Queen's Hall with Henry Wood conducting the New Queens Hall Orchestra.

-Instrumentation
+Music

-The symphony is written for a standard orchestra consisting of 2 flutes, 2 oboes, 2 clarinets in B-flat, 2 bassoons, 4 horns in F, 2 trumpets in F and C, 3 trombones, tuba, timpani, and strings.
+The symphony is written for a standard orchestra consisting of 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 4 horns in F, 2 trumpets in F and C, 3 trombones, tuba, timpani, and strings.

-Structure

 The symphony is in the usual four movements, though the scherzo and slow movement are switched from their usual positions, as in Beethoven's Symphony No. 9: